Roasted Summer Squash with Garlic and Parmesan

 - Peel garlic if needed, and cut some of the bigger cloves in half.
 (Next time I'd definitely use the larger amount of garlic!)

-- Toss squash and garlic with all the olive oil and then with the Italian Herb Blend, making sure all the squash pieces are lightly coated with oil.
+- Toss squash and garlic with all the olive oil and then with the Italian Herb Blend (affiliate link), making sure all the squash pieces are lightly coated with oil.

 - Spread the squash and garlic out on the baking sheet, making sure all the squash pieces are laying flat and the squash pieces are not touching each other more than necessary.